 If you register on the National Gestational Diabetes Register, you and your doctor will be sent regular reminders to have diabetes checks.
 You will also receive information for you and your family to help you continue a healthy lifestyle.

-Registration with the National Gestational Diabetes Register is free.
+Registration is free.
 Women who have been diagnosed with gestational diabetes, reside in Australia and hold, or are eligible to hold, an Australian Medicare Card are entitled to register.

 Understanding Gestational Diabetes